 We each plan our future in different ways.
 Some people can make an outright gift; others must plan for later years.
 Whether you are creating a will for the first time or revisiting your estate provisions, we hope you will include the Museum in your philanthropic plans.
-Please contact our Chief Executive Officer to discuss options, 619.398.0308.
+Please contact our Executive Director to discuss options, 619.398.0308.

 "I don’t have THAT kind of money to leave the Museum in my will."